Generating Literal and Implied Subquestions to Fact-check Complex Claims: Acknowledgments

 \section{Acknowledgments}

-This dataset was funded by Good Systems,\footnote{\url{https://goodsystems.utexas.edu/}} a UT Austin Grand Challenge to develop responsible AI technologies, as well as NSF Grant IIS-1814522.
+This dataset was funded by Good Systems,\footnote{\url{https://goodsystems.utexas.edu/}} a UT Austin Grand Challenge to develop responsible AI technologies, as well as NSF Grant IIS-1814522, NSF CAREER Award IIS-2145280, and gifts from Salesforce and Adobe.
 We would like to thank our annotators from Upwork and UT Austin: Andrew Baldino, Scarlett Boyer, Catherine Coursen, Samantha Dewitt, Abby Mortimer, E Lee Riles, Keegan Shults, Justin Ward, Meona Khetrapal, Misty Peng, Payton Wages, and Maanasa V Darisi.